LALIGA, Bundesliga, Eredivisie and Women’s Super League on ESPN networks this weekend

 Women’s Super League: U.S. Stars go head-to-head as Chelsea take on Arsenal

-Chelsea FC, led by U.S. Women’s National Team standouts Catarina Macario, Naomi Girma, and Mia Fishel, face off against Arsenal, featuring fellow Americans Emily Fox and Jenna Nighswonger, in the marquee Women’s Super League clash this weekend.
-The two top contenders meet on Sunday at 7:30 a.m.
+Chelsea FC, led by U.S. Women’s National Team standouts Catarina Macario, Naomi Girma, and Mia Fishel, face off against Manchester City, featuring American international Sam Coffey, in a marquee Women’s Super League matchup this weekend.
+The two top contenders meet on Sunday at 9:30 a.m.
 ET, live on ESPN+.

 |Date